 These restaurants and activities below are really popular especially among foreign tourists, so it’s highly recommended to book them as soon as you buy flight tickets to Tokyo.
-Booking links of each attraction from Voyagin, an online activity marketplace, are also attached below.
-You can book these wonderful activities and limited seat reservations at the best rate there!
+You can book these wonderful activities and limited seat reservations at the best rate from the links listed below!

 8:00am-10:00am Sumo Wrestling Morning Practice in Asakusa